 - Texas Tech offers the BA, MA, and PhD in technical communication.
 The Master of Arts in Technical Communication and the PhD in Technical Communication and Rhetoric are available as both resident and online programs.

-- Sixteen tenure-line faculty members specialize in technical communication and rhetoric, offering expertise in a wide range of areas.
+- Fifteen tenure-line faculty members specialize in technical communication and rhetoric, offering expertise in a wide range of areas.

 - An active student chapter of the Society for Technical Communication complements classroom instruction.

 - Our Media Lab provides services and technology for new media design.

 - Our Usability Research Laboratory works with corporate clients and serves as a resource for faculty and student research.

 - Job placement for graduates of all programs is excellent.

 - Dr. Greg Wilson, Director of Graduate Studies